disk partitions

 .
 After running partprobe

-, the partitions can
+, the partitions can be used again.

 logical drives

-does not contain information about
+The partition table does not contain information about logical drives.
+So the dd

-backup of the
+backup of the mbr

-backup the partition table including the logical drives, you can use
+only works for primary and extended partitions.
+To backup the partition table including the logical drives, you can use sfdisk

 .